 Most people recover completely from accidental exposure to gases.
-The most serious complications are lung infection or severe damage with scarring of the small airways (bronchiolitis obliterans).
+The most serious complications are lung infection or severe damage that causes scarring of the small airways (bronchiolitis obliterans).
 Some studies have shown long-term impairment of the lung function years after episodes of exposure to gases.

 Oxygen is the mainstay of treatment for people who are exposed to gases.
-If lung damage is severe, a person may need mechanical ventilation (see see Acute Respiratory Distress Syndrome (ARDS)).
+If lung damage is severe, a person may need mechanical ventilation (see Mechanical Ventilation).
+But any person who has breathing problems after inhaling a gas is usually monitored in a hospital overnight to ensure that serious complications do not occur.
 Drugs that open the airways (bronchodilators), intravenous fluids, and antibiotics may be helpful.
-Corticosteroids such as prednisone are often prescribed to reduce inflammation in the lungs.
+Corticosteroids such as prednisone are often given to reduce inflammation in the lungs.

 Last full review/revision January 2015 by Lee S. Newman, MD, MA